ratbag package

 The number of times this field repeats in struct.
 Where repeat is greater than 1, the resulting attribute is a list with

-elements (each element may be tuple, seeformat
+repeatelements (each element may be tuple, seeformat).

 - greedy: bool